NikiforovAll/surround-with-csharp/README.md

-# surround-with-csharp README
+# Surround with CSharp

 Brings support of surround-with functionality to vscode for C#.
-Inspiration comes from from Visual Studio 2019.
+Inspiration comes from from *Visual Studio 2019*.

 ## Features